Harry Potter belongs to J.K. Rowling, not me.

 With a twinkle in his eye, he answered, "I just thought that a private chat might allow some little detail they might have mentioned to rise to the surface of your thoughts."

-"I doubt it," said Neville.
+"I doubt it," replied Neville.

 "I'm afraid I must insist, Mr. Longbottom.
 All three of you, come with me."